fxpl/notebooks/README.md

  * The function calls listing creates one file per function listed in the file pointed out by `--functions`.
 The file names are on the format `<module>.<function>-calls<timestamp>.csv`.
-Each file lists all calls to the function whose name is included in the file name.
-Each call is preceeded by the notebook in which it was found, followed by ':'.
+Each file lists all calls to the function whose name is specified in the file name.
+Each call is preceeded by the notebook in which it was found, followed by ': '.

+All CSV files except the module top list and the function calls lists start with a header row.
 For details on how the data is collected, see "Jupyter Notebooks on GitHub:
 Characteristics and Code Clones" by Källén, Sigvardsson and Wrigstad and "To Err or Not to Err?" by Källén and Wrigstad.